nuuuwan/news_lk3_data/README.md

 Meanwhile, it is reported that three other fishermen are still in critical condition.

-Initially it was reported earlier today that two out of the six crew members of a fishing vessel that set out from Tangalle have died, and the remaining four are in critical condition after consuming the contents of a bottle they found floating in the sea, assuming it was liquor.
+The Director General of the Department of Fisheries & Aquatic Resources, Susantha Kahawatta, stated that the crew of the fishing boat named “Devon,” which had set out to sea from the Tangalle fisheries harbor, have faced this predicament after they had found several bottles containing an unknown liquid floating in the sea and consumed some of it assuming that it was alcohol.

-The incident has reportedly occurred while the boat was around 320 nautical miles (592.64 km) off the coast of Sri Lanka.
+He said medical teams are providing instructions for emergency first aid via communications devices and that there is insufficient time to send another vessel out to sea to retrieve them as they are in the deep sea area.

-Sri Lanka Navy Spokesperson said the vessel is being towed back to land with the help of another craft.
+He said that attempts are being made to board them into a nearby vessel and bring them ashore.

-◼️
+...

 [Data](articles/e25d8808.json)